umbertocappellazzo/Omni-AVSR/README.md

 ### Baselines

+All the reported traning and evaluation commands pertains the LRS3 dataset.
+For the LRS2, you only need to update the train/eval/test labels files accordingly.

 **Example 1: Llama-AVSR**
 If you want to reproduce the results obtained by **Llama-AVSR**, we need to ru  the `train_LlamaAVSR.py` script.
 Suppose we want to train Llama-AVSR for the ASR task with an audio compression rate of 16: